-The first concrete result was the adoption of a new branding that was first used in my 2019-2020 Annual Report.
-In the summer of 2020, we fully operationalized the new branding across our Office and in our communication tools with senators and the public.

-In 2020-2021, I reported that we had completely and significantly rebuilt the Office's website and launched it in March 2020.
-As a first for our Office, the new website included FAQs to better inform senators and the public on the Code and its administration.
-Over the past year, we have added new FAQs with the aim of keeping them current and responsive to issues we have identified.
-Also, in response to the Committee, we have modified the website to add greater search features to the Public Registry.
+It restructured and updated the annual reports beginning with the 2019-2020 Annual Report, while using new branding for the first time.
+In the summer of 2020, the Office fully operationalized its new branding throughout our processes and in our communications tools.
+It completely rebuilt the Office's website and launched it in March 2020.
+The new website included FAQs to better inform senators and the public on the Code and its administration and it subsequently added new FAQs with the aim of keeping them current and responsive to any issues it identifies.
+The Office has also modified its website to add greater research capabilities to the Public Registry.

-The work we had undertaken on guidelines came to fruition in 2021-2022.
-The first ever guidelines under the Code, the Guideline on Gifts and Other Benefits and the Guideline on Sponsored Travel, were finalized.
-They were approved by the Committee as required and posted on our website.
-The guidelines are a significant new tool to assist senators and the public in understanding how the Code is interpreted and administered resulting in more transparency on the Code.
-Work has already begun on other guidelines.
+The first ever guidelines under the Code, the Guideline on Gifts and Other Benefits and the Guideline on Sponsored Travel, were published in 2021-2022 after receiving the Committee's approval, which is required under the Code, and were posted on our website.
+The guidelines were important new tools to assist senators and the public in understanding how the Code is interpreted and administered, resulting in a more transparent approach.
+The Office published a new Guideline on Outside Activities In 2022-2023.
+It too was approved by the Committee and posted on our website.